ahmetaa/zemberek-nlp/morphology/README.md

 Dictionary rules are explained [here](https://github.com/ahmetaa/zemberek-nlp/wiki/Text-Dictionary-Rules)

-For adding this dictionary, builder mechanism is used for instantiation:
+For adding this dictionary, RootLexicon builder mechanism can be used like this:

-    TurkishMorphology analyzer = TurkishMorphology.builder()
+    RootLexicon lexicon = RootLexicon.builder()
         .addDefaultBinaryDictionary()
-            .addTextDictionaries(new File("my-dictionary.txt"))
+        .addTextDictionaries(Paths.get("my-dictionary.txt"))
         .build();

+    TurkishMorphology analyzer = TurkishMorphology.builder()
+        .setLexicon(lexicon)
+        .build();

+Or alternatively:

+    TurkishMorphology analyzer = TurkishMorphology.create(lexicon);

 There are other options available for building the object.
 Turkish morphology class contain a built in cache, so in time analysis speed will get faster.
 There is an option to disable the cache if builder mechanism is used.
+For example:

+    TurkishMorphology analyzer = TurkishMorphology.builder()
+        .setLexicon(RootLexicon.DEFAULT)
+        .disableCache()
+        .build();

+Generating your own dictionary can be liked this:

+      RootLexicon myLexicon = RootLexicon.builder()
+          .setLexicon(RootLexicon.DEFAULT) // start with default
+          .addDictionaryLines("foo", "rar") // add two new nouns .addTextDictionaries(Paths.get("my-own-dictionary-file")) // add from file
+          .build();

 ### Single word morphological analysis